-The mission of the Drinking Water Utility is to ensure a safe and sustainable supply of drinking water for the community.
-Four key influencing factors drive the development of the nine water capital project programs identified in the Capital Facilities Plan:
+The mission of the Drinking Water Utility is to provide and protect drinking water for our community.
+Four key influencing factors drive the development of the eight water capital project programs identified in the Capital Facilities Plan:

 • Regulation/Compliance

 Achieve legal compliance with the Federal Safe Drinking Water Act (SDWA), Washington State Department of Health (DOH) regulations, and the Uniform Fire Code (UFC) fireflow criteria.